CISecurity/CSAT-Docs/docs/source/csat_pro_user_guide.md

 Clicking on the user’s username shows a menu that can take the user to the My Profile page.

 ####Logout####
-Logout will log the user out of CSAT Pro.
+Logout will log the user out of CSAT Pro and return the user to the CSAT Pro login page.

 ####License Status####
 The License Status symbol shows the status of the tool’s license.
 System Admins can click this to go to the License Information page.